 For all enquiries please contact the Exchange Office at firstname.lastname@example.org.

-- Modules available - Modules not listed in the catalogue are not available to exchange students.
+- List of exchange modules available ( - Modules not listed in the catalogue are not available to exchange students.

 - Students must have at least an average of “B” grade in the declared major of studies at home university for better chances of securing modules amidst the competition.
 No grade below “C” in the major of studies.

 - NUS Business School